paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-09-28-a_cohesive_and_unified_identity_for_british_government.md

 Below is a suggestion as to how a unified identity might look, although I’m sure there are far more creative solutions.
 I’ve no doubt this is a massive project, one that would require a lot of research, and the resulting identity system would need to adapt easily to continual government reorganisation.

-{% include 'figure' with '/images/2009/09/government_identity/uk_proposal.png'
+{% render 'figure' with '/images/2009/09/government_identity/uk_proposal.png'
   caption: 'How a unified identity for the British government might look.'
 %}